-ID Description Enabled by default heapdump Returns an hprof heap dump file.
-Yes jolokia Exposes JMX beans over HTTP (when Jolokia is on the classpath, not available for WebFlux).
-Yes logfile Returns the contents of the logfile (if logging.file or logging.path properties have been set).
-Supports the use of the HTTP Range header to retrieve part of the log file's content.
-Yes prometheus Exposes metrics in a format that can be scraped by a Prometheus server.
-Yes
+ID Description heapdump Returns an hprof heap dump file.

+ID Description jolokia Exposes JMX beans over HTTP (when Jolokia is on the classpath, not available for WebFlux).
+Requires a dependency on jolokia-core. logfile Returns the contents of the logfile (if logging.file.name or logging.file.path properties have been set).
+Supports the use of the HTTP Range header to retrieve part of the log file's content. prometheus Exposes metrics in a format that can be scraped by a Prometheus server.
+Requires a dependency on micrometer-registry-prometheus.